myrrlyn/website-content/index.md

 ## Introduction

-I’m a programmer and Boy Scout currently living in Arlington, VA.
+I’m a programmer and Boy Scout currently living in Madison, Wisconsin.
 When I’m not at work or in the wilderness, I like to [write Rust][crates], SCUBA dive, woodwork, tell my cat how good he is, drive across the continent, and listen to way, way too much girlpop.

 I’m currently employed as a software engineer at Fastly.
-I have previously worked at Amazon Web Services, bringing Rust to embedded devices, and at Space Dynamics Laboratory, building and operating research CubeSats.
+I have previously worked at Amazon Web Services, bringing Rust to embedded devices, and at Space Dynamics Laboratory, building and operating research small-satellites.

 I also volunteer with a local Scout troop, teaching aquatics and wilderness travel.